Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Server/readme.md

 Changes in this version of the REST API are:

 * Removal of the `vmid` value from the response to a successful entitlement verification request.
+* Addition of the `expiry` value to the response, giving visibility of the scheduled token expiry.